-Some would say, that with a progress done in the field of User Experience, usability is no longer an issue.
+Some would say, that with progress done in the field of User Experience, usability is no longer an issue.
 But I think it is still a problem.
 Let me give you an example… which in some ways reminds me of the commonly known doors usability example.

 In order to progress with my research, I had to move to another country.
-Therefore, I had to find a temporary accommodation.
+Therefore, I had to find temporary accommodation.
 As a result, I relocated to the student accommodation.
 To cut the story short I have taken a photo to prove my point (forgive the low quality).

 What do you think is odd in this photo?
-Frankly, I was shocked when I used this doors for the first time.
+Frankly, I was shocked when I used these doors for the first time.
 In order to access it, you must use the keys.
 Open the lock, then pull, yes, pull… which means that it is extremely difficult to open the doors with any shopping in hand (consider the type of the door handle).
 But this is not the end of the story.
 If you look closer, beneath the doors is a metal grid lid, covering a hole.
 I could not believe it!
 It is such a perfect spot to drop keys or money.

 Yes, but what does it have to do with my work?
-Well, it is yet another example proving that even architects still lack an appropriate knowledge of usability (perhaps this one was lazy!).
+Well, it is yet another example proving that even architects still lack the appropriate knowledge of usability (perhaps this one was lazy!).
 And if they still struggle, you can imagine that it is still a problem for technology designers and developers.
 However, luckily they are not left in the darkness.

-In my work, I try to follow simple usability heuristics which are well defined since a relatively long time.
-Some of the pioneers of UX field such as Norman, Nielsen, and Molich carried empirical studies that resulted in usability principles.
+In my work, I try to follow simple usability heuristics which are well defined for a relatively long time.
+Some of the pioneers of the UX field such as Norman, Nielsen, and Molich carried empirical studies that resulted in usability principles.
 The list of 10 simple heuristics, that should be applied in the design life-cycle to ensure that the system is efficient, understandable, easy to learn… basically usable.
 (If you want to read more about the user experience you can also have a look at my LinkedIn post UX: perceptions and expectations)

 The usability heuristics together with the ISO 9241-210 standard: Ergonomics of human-system interaction – Part 210: Human-centered design for interactive systems (ISO 9241-210:2010) provide an excellent base for the designers and developers of HCI.
-If followed, implementation of this simple rules may highly improve system’s usability and the user’s satisfaction.
+If followed, implementation of these simple rules may highly improve the system’s usability and the user’s satisfaction.

 What do you think about it?
-Do you have any ideas how the 10 usability principles can help with designing privacy?
+Do you have any ideas on how the 10 usability principles can help with designing privacy?
 I am looking forward to your comments!